 If you forget everything else, just remember that capturing great raw footage, and mindfully editing it down into a concise and cohesive story will get you most of the way toward a super effective video testimonial.

-There’s a lot more depth to each of these steps, of course, so if you don’t have the bandwidth to record and edit a video testimonial yourself, a video production company or a video marketing agency can help (with varying results).
+There’s a lot more depth to each of these steps, of course.
+So, if you don’t have the bandwidth to record and edit a video testimonial yourself, you’ll probably want to find a video production partner to assist you, because starting to produce videos of your own from scratch can get very expensive, very quickly.

 Want to see some examples of effective video testimonials?
 See some of our own best customer testimonial videos here.